sumit936/Digit_recognizer-MNIST-dataset-/README.md

 d.Normalization-Normalization is also the scaling technique, we should use normalization when you know the distribution of the data does not follow normal distribution.

-d.Standardization- This is the process of the scaling all features in the range between 0 and 1.
+e.Standardization- This is the process of the scaling all features in the range between 0 and 1.